-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In-network preventive care is covered at 100% (see page 79) and is not subject to the calendar year deductible. - The deductible is \$2,000 for self-only enrollment or \$4,000 self and family enrollment.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In-network preventive care is covered at 100% (see page 32) and is not subject to the calendar year deductible. - The deductible is \$2,000 for Self Only enrollment or \$4,000 Self Plus One or Self and Family enrollment.
 The family deductible can be satisfied by one or more members of the family.
 The deductible applies to almost all benefits under the Traditional medical coverage. - You must pay your annual deductible before your Traditional medical coverage begins. - Under Traditional medical coverage, you are responsible for your coinsurance for covered expenses.
 Coinsurance applies to services you receive from in- and out-of-network providers. - When you use network providers, you are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
-After your coinsurance, prescription copayments and deductibles total \$4,000 for self-only enrollment or \$8,000 for self and family enrollment in any calendar year, you do not have to pay any more for covered services from network providers.
-After your coinsurance and deductibles total \$8,000 for self-only enrollment or \$16,000 for self and family enrollment in any calendar year, you do not have to pay any more for covered services from out-of-network providers.
+After your coinsurance, prescription copayments and deductibles total \$5,000 for Self Only enrollment or \$10,000 for Self Plus One or Self and Family enrollment in any calendar year, you do not have to pay any more for covered services from network providers.
+After your coinsurance and deductibles total \$8,000 for Self Only enrollment or \$16,000 for Self Plus One or Self and Family enrollment in any calendar year, you do not have to pay any more for covered services from out-of-network providers.
 Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's benefit maximum, or if you use out-of-network providers, and amounts in excess of the Plan allowance).
 Note that the family out-of-pocket maximum must be met by one or more members of the family before benefits will be paid at 100%. - In-network benefits apply only when you use a network provider.
 When a network provider is not available, out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about Coordinating benefits with other coverage, including with Medicare.

 Benefit Description You pay After the calendar year deductible Deductible before Traditional medical coverage begins The deductible applies to almost all benefits in this Section.
 In the You pay column, we say "No deductible" when it does not apply.
 When you receive covered services from network providers, you are responsible for paying the allowable charges until you meet the deductible.
 After you met the deductible, if you have available funds in your Health Incentive Account, your HIA will pay your out-of-pocket expenses to extent that funds are available.
-In making day, A.C. and an analysis of a facility of the second of the
+To make a subject to the deducatible area may only the